 |Complete application for invited proposals due||6 p.m.
 PDT on November 11, 2015|

 |Grant award notifications sent||December 18, 2015|

 - We only accept applications from nonprofit organizations (including universities and public agencies) as described in 26 USC Section 170(b) (1) (A) [other than clauses (vii) and (viii)] and not from individuals.

 - Funding requests should not exceed $25,000 and matching funds are encouraged.

 - The League does not fund indirect costs.

-- Past grant recipients must have submitted an annual progress report or final report for all previous League grants in order to be eligible for funding in 2015.
+- Past grant recipients must have submitted an annual progress report or final report for all previous League grants in order to be eligible for funding in the current grant cycle.